servo/tendril/README.md

 support.
 Converting to/from UTF-8 may be one of the *only* operations supported on non-UTF-8 buffers.

-To make the library usable for non-textual data, we will also have a "null" encoding, which provides `Deref<Target=[u8]>` and other APIs to mirror `Vec<u8>`.
+To make the library usable for non-textual data, we also have a `Bytes` encoding, which provides `Deref<Target=[u8]>` and other APIs to mirror `Vec<u8>`.